Skip to content

 • Miso (fermented soybeans)

-These foods help add helpful bacteria to your gut, which may support better mood and brain function.
+These foods help add helpful bacteria to your gut, which may support better mood, mental clarity and stress resilience.

 4. Cut Back on Sugar & Processed Foods

-Eating too much sugar and ultra-processed foods, such as chips, cookies, and fast food, can harm your gut bacteria and increase inflammation in the body.
+Eating too much sugar and ultra-processed foods, such as chips, cookies, and fast food, can harm your gut bacteria and increase inflammation in the body, negatively affecting metal health.
 Try to eat these foods less often.

 5. Stay Active

-Exercise helps keep your gut healthy and your mood balanced.
+Exercise helps keep your gut healthy, reduces stress and supports a stable mood.
 Aim for at least 30 minutes of movement most days of the week.

 6. Sleep Well